 Are you looking for the best robot vacuum and from the industry leader Irobot?

 No more research needed to say…

 That: Roomba 960 and 980 are the top priorities deserved to be on your checkout list.

-So well, you are already on the path to get any ONE top-of-the-line robot vacuum from these two.
+Well, As you landed on this page, you are already on the way to get any ONE top-of-the-line robot vacuum from these two.

 Side-By-Side Comparison Chart :